arthursoas/RadAI.FoodFacilities/README.md

 ## Documentation

+Detailed information about what this project is about and the stack used is available at `/docs/DOCUMENTATION.md`.
-Detailed information about the web API usage (endpoints, requests, and responses) is available at `/docs/REQUESTS.md`.
+Detailed information about the web API endpoints is available at `/docs/REQUESTS.md`.

 ---